View Richard Walser's Notice on Kansas.com and share memories

 Walser, Richard Eugene "Dick" passed away March 23rd, 2019.
 He was born January 24, 1925, in Wichita, Kansas, to Roy and Anna Walser.
 He was an Eagle Scout and attended Wichita North High School.
 After graduating, he served in the Army in Europe during World War II and took part in the Battle of the Bulge.
 After his military service ended in 1946, he attended Wichita University where he graduated with a business degree in 1949.
-In 1954 he became the owner of M&M Dry Cleaners and Shirt Laundry, and later Twin Lakes Dry Cleaners and a coin op laundromat.
+In 1954, he became the owner of M&M Dry Cleaners and Shirt Laundry, and later Twin Lakes Dry Cleaners and a coin op laundromat.
 On December 5, 1954, he married the love of his life, Laverna (Bernie) Bannon.
 They were married for 64 years and raised three children.
-He is survived by his wife Bernie, his children Rick (Harriette), Keith (Brenda), and Shari Young; his grandchildren, Stephen, Lindsey, Jordan, Jason, Amanda, Anthony, and great grandchildren, Malachi, Skyler, and Bayleigh.
-A Celebration of His Life will be held this June.
-Online tributes may be sent to the family via www.Wulfastmortuary.com
+He is survived by his wife, Bernie; his children, Rick (Harriette), Keith (Brenda) and Shari Young; his grandchildren, Stephen, Lindsey, Jordan, Jason, Amanda, Anthony; and great-grandchildren, Malachi, Skyler and Bayleigh.
+A Celebration of His Life will be held June 8, 2019, 2:00p.m. at AVITA, 629 S. Maize Ct. share tributes online @ www.Wulfastmortuary.com

 |